ibm-cloud-docs/vsrx/vsrx-upgrade.md

 * If the IBM Cloud account has multiple vSRX Gateway instances in the same pod, make sure only one Gateway is upgraded at a time.
 Upgrading more than one vSRX at a time can result in IP collisions, disrupt the upgrade process, and potentially cause failures.

+* The upgrade process captures a snapshot of the current vSRX cluster configuration at the beginning of the process.
+Therefore, modifying the vSRX configuration during the upgrade process is strongly discouraged and may result in failures or unpredictable results.
+Additionally, these configuration changes will not be preserved if a rollback is initiated.

 It is good practice to backup (export) your vSRX configuration settings before starting an upgrade.
 Details can be found [here](/docs/infrastructure/vsrx?topic=vsrx-importing-exporting-vsrx-configuration).
 {: tip}